 An opposing collection of theories states that Earhart and Noonan crash landed on or near another island in the Pacific and may have survived as castaways for some length of time.
 Each of these theories depends on assumptions about how much fuel remained aboard the Electra at the time of Earhart's last transmission and what she would do if unable to find Howland Island.

 Most of the reported transmissions were too weak and unintelligible to be deciphered, but a few tantalizing clues include comments like "... ship on reef... south of equator..." and "...don't hold... with us much longer... above water... shut off..."
 The references to a ship on a reef and being south of the equator both match Nikumaroro, but the broadcasts were mysteriously separated by hours of silence.
-A possible explanation came from TIGHAR researchers who suspected the Electra might have landed on a reef covered by water at certain times of day making it possible to use the radio only during low tide.
-TIGHAR's investigation suggested the broadcast times of nearly all the transmissions did indeed match low tide on Nikumaroro.
+A possible explanation came from TIGHAR researchers who suspected the Electra might have landed on a reef covered by water at certain times of day making it possible to use the radio only when the tides were low enough.
 Further evidence comes from Navy and Pan Am stations on Wake, Midway, Howland, and Oahu that took bearings on the mysterious transmissions and suggested they emanated from the vicinity of the Phoenix Islands.

 Nikumaroro was uninhabited at the time of Earhart and Noonan's disappearance but was part of the British Empire.
 In late 1938, the British dispatched a party to survey the island, and additional settlers from the Gilbert Islands had established a small colony within a year.
 Under the oversight of British colonial officer Gerald Gallagher, settlers cleared parts of the island to construct a village and plant coconut trees.
 Reports soon emerged of airplane debris found north of the shipwreck on the reef near "where the waves break."
 The waves had smashed the wreckage and eventually scattered it across the reef and shoreline, pushed it into the lagoon, or pulled it over the reef's edge onto the deep ocean floor below.
 Pilots who flew over the island in 1937 and 1938 as well as New Zealand sailors who visited Nikumaroro during that period also describe signs of recent habitation even though no colonists had yet arrived.